marijnh/Eloquent-JavaScript/11_async.md

 The good news is that JavaScript allows you write pseudo-synchronous code.
-An `async` function is a function that implicitly returns a promise, and that can, in its body `await` other promises in a way that _looks_ synchronous.
+An `async` function is a function that implicitly returns a promise and that can, in its body, `await` other promises in a way that _looks_ synchronous.

 {{index "findInStorage function"}}